SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Discussion

 \section{Discussion}

 In this study, we presented a method for tomographic reconstructions of electron density in the heliosphere based on observation series of total and polarized brightness.
-We evaluated the performance of our approach in dependence of different viewpoints using synthetic observations and the corresponding ground-truth electron density from a GAMERA simulation.
-While 3D reconstructions of CMEs from a limited number of viewpoints (e.g., two or three observers) are considered challenging, we demonstrated that our physics-informed neural radiance field can provide full tomographic reconstructions of CMEs from as few as two viewpoints.
+We evaluated the performance of our approach in dependence of different viewpoints using synthetic observations from a GAMERA simulation and comparing the reconstruction result to the corresponding ground-truth electron density.
+While 3D reconstructions of CMEs from a limited number of viewpoints (e.g., two or three observers) are considered challenging, we showed that our physics-informed neural radiance field can provide tomographic reconstructions of CMEs even from two viewpoints.

 All reconstructions in this work are based exclusively on the available observational data and the applied physical constraints, without relying on pre-training or prior knowledge from other events.
 Each model is trained from scratch for a given CME event, making the reconstructions entirely data-driven and event-specific.
-As such, this demonstration provides an assessment of how the method would perform when applied to real observational data.